Skip to main content

 About Provenir

 Provenir helps fintechs, financial institutions, and payment providers make smarter decisions faster by simplifying the risk decisioning process.
-Its no-code, cloud-native SaaS products make it easy to rapidly create sophisticated decisioning workflows.
-With a global data marketplace for seamless integration, powerful AI & machine learning models, and real-time insights, Provenir has supercharged decisioning speed.
-Provenir works with disruptive financial services organizations in more than 33 countries and processes more than 2 billion transactions annually.
+Its no-code, cloud-native SaaS products form a risk decision engine for real-time approvals and make it easy to rapidly create sophisticated decisioning workflows.
+With a global data marketplace for seamless integration, powerful AI and machine learning models, and real-time insights, Provenir has supercharged decisioning speed.
+Provenir works with disruptive financial services organizations in more than 40 countries and processes more than 2 billion transactions annually.

 The Ultimate Guide to Decision Engines